ari1337an/tensorify/src/PROJECT_STRUCTURE.md

           - `meta.tsx` - Metadata for the general section (label, ID, group).
           - `index.ts` - Export file for the general module.
         - `people/` - Organization members management module.
-          - `view.tsx` - UI component for displaying and managing organization members using server actions for data fetching.
+          - `view.tsx` - UI component for displaying and managing organization members.
+Integrates an invitation system allowing authorized users to invite new members by email and assign roles.
+Includes checks to prevent inviting existing members or those with active pending invitations.
           - `data-table.tsx` - Advanced data table component built using TanStack Table with row selection, sorting, filtering, pagination, column visibility, and support for an invite button that appears in the filters row.
           - `columns.tsx` - Column definitions for the organization members data table with custom cell renderers and role badges.
+          - `EditPersonDialog.tsx` - Dialog component for editing details of a member or an invitation, such as roles for pending invitations.
           - `icon.tsx` - Icon component for the people section in the sidebar.
           - `meta.tsx` - Metadata for the people section (label, ID, group).
           - `index.ts` - Export file for the people module.